rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 Let's talk !

-Developers have bugs to fix, which is called “debugging”.
-To debug is often hell.
-It requires to step into someone else’s shoes and understand their logic.
+Developers have bugs to fix, which requires to step into someone else’s shoes and understand their logic.
 It can take from 5 mins to a few days in Armageddon.

 They also appreciate simplicity to higher levels.
 If they do not see logical beauty in some technology or framework,  they will spend energy elsewhere.